 I know when you begin researching how to start homeschooling you quickly hit information overload.

 There are so many questions that you could research and the pathway to understanding is not sequential.
 It’s really a maze of ideas that can set you off on little rabbit trails.

 So before I launch into a whole tonne of info about how to start homeschooling, I’ll give you a quick rundown on my educational philosophy and then you can decide if I’m someone you want to listen to.

 I’m a veteran homeschool mother of 4 homeschooled children.
-We did homeschooled for 20 years.
-I’ve been blogging about homeschooling for 12 years.
+We began homeschooling in 2001.

 A Few Ideas On How To Start Homeschooling